SebSCam/SocketPositionViewer/README.md

 2. Open folders **server** and **client** in **src**
 3. From class **Server** execute *main method* to compile and run, same as **Client**

-**This program provides to users a litle graphic interface that allows enter the position to search in server.
+**This program provides to users a little graphic interface that allows enter the position to search in server.
 Also, provides responses from *Server* and *Client* as log console, so you should check the console to know the status of the system**

 *"out" folder is a folder from IntelliJ IDEA that contains complilated classes.*